Requirements for Transfer Applicants

 Before you can become a student at CCS, we need to know more about you.
 This is your first step - complete it now and then follow up with the other pieces as soon as you can.

 Request official college transcripts digitally through Parchment.
 Transcripts can also be sent via email.
-Applicants must have a minimum 2.5 college cumulative grade point average or meet the high school GPA requirements stated for freshman applicants.
+Applicants must have a minimum 2.0 college cumulative grade point average.
 The college also accepts Advanced Placement, CLEP and International Baccalaureate credits when applicable.
 Submit official exam transcripts for consideration.

 Show Us Your Work